Albert Shanker Grant Program

 - If a candidate is awarded an Albert Shanker Grant and withdraws from NBPTS process, he/she will not be eligible for a subsequent grant.

-The candidate reimbursement period is OPEN ONLY for candidates who completed the National Board certification process in 2018.
+Reimbursement is open ONLY for candidates who completed the National Board certification process in 2019.

 After a candidate completes the National Board process, the candidate will be reimbursed for the cost of their first component provided that the candidate did not receive any form of reimbursement for their first component from any source.